-If you’re reading this, you’re probably debating whether to enter your name and email for a piece of content that looks interesting to you.
+If you’re reading this, you’re probably debating whether to enter your name and email in a form that popped up just now.

 Usually companies have some phrasing about how “we will never sell your information”.
 But another concern is: am I getting signed up for some kind of mailing list?